-When Dymatize-sponsored lifter Mike Hildebrandt announces he's come up with a new chest workout—this one filled with high-volume sets followed by dropsets and 3-second negatives—you might feel a trickle of warm fluid running down your leg.
+When Dymatize-sponsored lifter Mike Hildebrandt announces he's come up with a new chest workout—this one filled with high-volume sets followed by dropsets and 3-second negatives.
 But this one-hour torching can't possibly be that scary.
 That's a smile and not a grimace on his face, right?

 Rest assured Hildebrandt has made this workout with growth—not torture—in mind.
 All that extra work to really dig deep into the muscle, damage a bunch of tissue, and get ready for some serious growth is for your benefit, even if it doesn't seem like it at the time.